hackclub/newsletter/2022-09-september/README.md

 <img src="https://sprig.hackclub.com/stories-tiny/sprig-front.jpeg" width="600px" />

 Want one?
 (I certainly do!)
-You can get a Sprig in 3 steps:
+The steps to getting a Sprig are:

-:video_game: Build a Sprig game in [the online JavaScript game editor](https://editor.sprig.hackclub.com).
+> :video_game: Build a Sprig game in [the online JavaScript game editor](https://editor.sprig.hackclub.com).
+>

-🔀 Make a pull request to add your game to the Sprig gallery in [the GitHub repository](https://github.com/hackclub/sprig)
+> 🔀 Make a pull request to add your game to the Sprig gallery in [the GitHub repository](https://github.com/hackclub/sprig)
+>

-:mailbox: Once your PR is merged, get a Sprig kit in your mailbox
+> :mailbox: Once your PR is merged, get a Sprig kit in your mailbox

 It's been so special seeing the Hack Club community banding together to create games on Sprig.
 On our recent Sprig Jam, I tried my hand at building my own game called [The Reactor](https://editor.sprig.hackclub.com/?file=https://raw.githubusercontent.com/hackclub/sprig/main/games/reactor.js).
 Everyone in [#sprig](https://hackclub.slack.com/archives/C02UN35M7LG) was so wonderfully kind & helpful as I made my way through the process.